 Pennsylvania police investigating viral video showing an officer striking a woman

-A Pennsylvania police department says an internal investigation is underway after a viral video emerged showing one of its sergeants striking a woman.
+An internal investigation was underway Monday after a viral video emerged showing a Pennsylvania police sergeant striking a woman.

-The Chester Police Department, in a statement, said it was responding to a call of “what was described to them as a riot” on Saturday afternoon and “located a large group of people fighting in the street.
+The Chester Police Department, in a statement, said it was responding to a call of “what was described to them as a riot” on Saturday afternoon when officers “located a large group of people fighting in the street.

 “While police were gaining control of the situation a female identified as Dominique Difiore, 20, struck a police sergeant,” they said.
 “She was taken into custody by officers on the scene.”